 Compounding interest feels like magic, when you see your money grow every year.
-If you invest $1000 at 5% simple interest for 15 years, you'll end up with the $1000 principal plus $750 in interest.
-That's $1750 altogether.
-If, instead, you invested at 5% compound interest (compounded annually), you'll have about $2079.
+If you If you invest $1000 at 5% simple interest for 15 years, you'll end up with the $1000 principal plus $750 in interest.
+That's $1750!
+If, instead, you invested at 5% annual compound interest, you'll have about $2079.
 Compounded monthly, you'll have about $2114.

 The real magic comes when you earn a higher rate of return on your investment.
 Instead of investing at 5%, what if you could invest at 8%?
 10%?
 Throw in compounding, and you'll see your money grow.

 Why Does Annual Rate of Return Matter For Investing in Stocks?